redhoodie/slack-light-control/README.md

 `@as_lightbot popo`

 Valid commands are:
-* christmas: blink the lights red and green and blue
+* christmas: Blink the lights red and green and blue
-* popo: flash half the light bar red and blue, in the pattern of police lights
+* popo: Flash half the light bar red and blue, in the pattern of NZ Police car lights
-* off: turn the lights off
+* off: Does what it says on the tin (turns the lights off)
-* random: lots of random colors.
-Currently its quite bright and doesn't too good so working on tweaking it
+* random: Lots of random colors.
+Currently its quite bright and doesn't look too good, so working on tweaking it
-* *colour* Send the bot a valid colour and the lightbar will display that colour on solid.
+* *colour*: Anything else, the bot will try parse as a colour.

 More to come